thelabnyc/wagtail-spa-integration/README.md

 Review the angular-wagtail project and reimplement it's logic.
 Essentially you'll need to make a page router that loads pages from the api and connects wagtail pages to your view layer.
 For example a wagtail page HomePage would need to be connected to a JS HomePageComponent.

-It's not likely that I'll be developing any of this, but if you make an integration for your favorite JS framework I'd be happy to note it here.
+It's not likely that I'll be developing other integrations, but if you make an integration for your favorite JS framework I'd be happy to note it here.
 Angular happens to be a good fit because we can expect certain resources to be available (Router Module, transfer state, etc).